 For more information on the benefits of RCV visit fairvote.org.

 LWVMC, in coalition with RCV for Maryland, is advocating for RCV in Montgomery County.

-In 2009 LWVMC adopted positions supporting RCV.
-These positions were based on its study of election processes.
+LWVMC has adopted positions supporting RCV.
+These positions, first adopted in 2009 and updated in 2019, are based on its study of election processes.
 LWVMD has also adopted positions supporting RCV based on its 2017 study of primary elections.